mcharcutier/cad-projects/Joint Mechanism/README.md

 The joint utilizes a spring mechanism to balance the torque against gravity.
 Gravitational torque changes with angle, making the arms want to droop.
 By balancing the torque induced by gravity, the arm "floats," preventing sudden jerks, making the relative position of the joint mechanism stable regardless of the angle.

-To better understand how to refine my design, I researched the necessary math/physics concepts, such as torque and center of mass (COM).

 While printing the components, I ran out of my regular filament, requiring me to learn to work with matte PLA, which is known for being more brittle and requires a higher temperature than regular PLA to properly utilize it.

 ### **Printer Calibration Setup**